 We believe we are the only global emerging markets fund which takes an active ownership approach to investing.
 We are a concentrated, high conviction investor, typically holding between 15-25 positions at any one time.
 We are a strong believer in differentiating between the countries that comprise the Emerging Market indexes, whereas other funds may closely track the index weightings and may be invested in all Emerging Markets at once.
 While there are commonalities among Emerging Market countries, the investment opportunities, macro environments, regulations and investable universe within them can vary widely.
 As a result, our country allocation can vary significantly from the benchmark.

-Over 80% of listed companies in the Emerging Markets are majority controlled by a founder, family, group or a governmental entity (i.e., state-owned).
+Cartica’s style of activism is different from US style activism as over 80% of listed companies in the Emerging Markets are majority controlled by a founder, family, group or a governmental entity (i.e., state-owned).
 When dealing with a majority-owner, we do not believe that proxy contests, shareholder coalitions or other public US-style activism tactics are likely to be successful in our markets.

 Corporate governance is the set of structures and processes by which companies are controlled and managed.
 As a result of improvements in these processes, value can be created through changes in capital structure and allocation, dividend policy, asset sale, disclosure and risk management policies.
 Improvements in Corporate Governance is an essential component of Cartica’s unique investment philosophy of Active Ownership in the Emerging Markets.